Sydney Guitar Making School

 Weekly classes where students attend their session once per week and work at their own pace.
 Class duration is 4 hours.
 Class size is 6 students.

-Monday 6 – 10pm: Booked out and has waiting list, next spot available expected early 2022
+Monday 6 – 10pm: Booked out and has waiting list, next spot available expected late 2022

-Tuesday 6 – 10pm: Electric guitars only – has waiting list, next available expected mid 2022
+Tuesday 6 – 10pm: Electric guitars only – has waiting list, next available expected late 2022

-Wednesday 6 – 10pm: Booked out, has waiting list, next spot available expected early 2022
+Wednesday 6 – 10pm: Booked out, has waiting list, next spot available expected late 2022

-Thursday 6 – 10pm: OM Shaped Steel string acoustic builds only, next spot available to start Feb 2022
+Thursday 6 – 10pm: next spot available to start now

-Wednesday 11am – 3pm: booked out, has waiting list, next available March 2022
+Wednesday 11am – 3pm: booked out, has waiting list, next available mid 2022

-Thursday 11am – 3pm Electric guitars only: next available October 2021
+Thursday 11am – 3pm Electric guitars only: next available to start NOW

-Saturday 10am – 2pm: booked out, has long waiting list, next available expected late 2022
+Saturday 10am – 2pm: booked out, has long waiting list, next available expected 2023

 Electric guitars can only be made in the Tuesday evening OR Thursday day class, all other classes are acoustic/classical only.

-- Electric guitar classes are instructed by Vernon Zamora, Thursday & Monday Night classes are instructed by David Gibson-Smith, all other classes are instructed by Steve Toscano.
+- Electric guitar classes are instructed by Vernon Zamora, Thursday Night and Sunday classes are instructed by David Gibson-Smith, all other classes are instructed by Steve Toscano.

 - First time electric makers are limited to making a bolt on neck style construction.